bryanmayer/CMV-Primary-Infection/data-analysis/README.md

-This directory contains all of the descriptive analyses of primary episodes:
+This directory contains all of the descriptive analyses of primary episodes.
+Both .Rmd files contain one or both of save_output_figs and save_output_tables variables.
+Changing these to TRUE will save (overwrite) figures and tables in the main CMV-Primary-Infection/figures/ and CMV-Primary-Infection/tables/ directories.
+These objects, as they appear in the repo, were used in the manuscript or supplement.

 A) primary_episode_analysis.Rmd - This code will recreate the analysis and results.
 Corresponding pdf report walks through it.
 A lot of the code is organizational for making figures and tables.
 The quantitative code is mostly in the following script:
   - functions/primary_episode_functions.R: This scripts contains functions that perform the following tasks: